SolbiatiAlessandro/TODAG/docs/development.rst

 - OK feature request: priority of events coming up (need to be reminded)
 - feature request: integrate outlook with TODAG

-- metrics on mood -> productivity
+- metrics on mood -> productivity SHIPPED
 - estimate of how much time is required for a task!

+- time tracker, what did I do today?